Lending from the Aalto Univeristy Learning Centre requires a valid library card. The same card is valid in all our service points.

 Library cards of other Finnish universities can also be activated as library cards at our service points.
 Customer information data on the Learning Centre registry are separate from other libraries and these data do not transfer between libraries.

 The customer is responsible for the use of his/her library card.
 Each library card is individual.
+Do not give your library card to anyone else.
 If the card goes missing, the customer must notify the Learning Centre of this immediately.

 Learning Centre loan periods vary as follows: